AwesomeZaidi/Club-App-Frontend/docs/Component Logic/Dashboard.md

 ### Accepted Dashboard View

-- [ ] Club Leader can view their club details and add a basic Event.
+- [ ] Club Leader can view their and click add event to go to add page to see create event form.

 ✅ To view their club info (we currently store the User object with the club id in their clubs array).